-Six male Lynchburg College students and a neighboring couple will redecorate a room in each others’ houses the weekend of Oct.
+Six male University of Lynchburg students and a neighboring couple will redecorate a room in each others’ houses the weekend of Oct.
 9-11 in the second annual Trading Places: LC Style.

 This initiative is a joint effort between the Office of Residence Life and the Residential Student Organization (RSO) to help establish positive relationships between LC students and local residents in surrounding neighborhoods.